 For a spice that has a history going back over 4,000 years, you would think that there wouldn’t be much controversy or confusion.
 Au contraire.
-The pros and cons of cinnamon have made headlines for several years now.
+Cinnamon offers health benefits, to be sure, but the pros and cons of cinnamon have made headlines for several years now.

 “When Is Cinnamon Spice Not So Nice?
 The Great Danish Debate”

 “Cinnamon Can Help Lower Blood Sugar, But One Variety May Be Best”